tbringloe/WGS-NOVAC/README.md

 **max_missing=0.9** # This value represents the proportion of present data needed to keep a SNP site, so 0.9=10% missingness.
 You can thank vcftools for that backwards logic.
 There is no clear threshold for how much missing data should be tolerated before a site is tossed.
 As with all these parameters, it's a balance between data retention and confidence in that data.
 My gut feeling is that 20% (0.8) is an acceptable value, but the user should probably explore several thresholds to see what impact, if any, this has on results.

+**plink_r2=0.15 and plink_window_size=25 # in kb** # Filtering for linkage disequilibrium is a key assumption when evaluating population structure or phylogenetic signal.
+Linked positions might lead to an uneven distribution of phylogenetic signal across the genome, with accelerated evolution in some areas of the genome leading to "spikes" in signal; pruning for linked sites is a way of evening the playing field, and not interpreting non-random evolutionary events (such as selective forces) for random ones (like population structure that accumulates over time through random mutations and genetic drift).
+Interpreting that "random" signal is crucial for making inferences about population history, because it is shaped by things like population expansion or bottlenecks.
+Setting an r2 value (i.e. how correlated sites must be to be pruned) is not straightforward, and neither is the window size.
+The best approach is to plot the decay in linkage disequilibiurm using PopLDdecay (https://github.com/BGI-shenzhen/PopLDdecay), and use this to inform the choices made here.
+Implimenting LDdecay plots remains a priority for the workflow.

 ## Acknowledgements
 All the inspirational students, postdocs, mentors, and forum junkies across the globe who contributed to my own learning journey in bioinformatics, of which this workflow is a direct result.